Today we bring you yet another guest post by our ‘Dad About Town’-Rodney Q:

 COSI is located at 333 W Broad Street, Columbus, OH 43215.
 Phone 614-228-2674

-disclosure: Tickets for the giveaway, plus tickets for our Family Friendly writer’s family, were provided by COSI.
+disclosure: Tickets for our Family Friendly writer’s family, were provided by COSI.
 All opinions above are 100% honest and true-this really is an amazing science center!

 When not blogging at Family Friendly Cincinnati you can find Amy Q. writing at her own blog In A Galaxy.